loomnetwork/loom-sdk-documentation/docs/en/how-to-loom-js-webpack.md

 npm install --save-dev @babel/core @babel/cli @babel/preset-env babel-loader
 ```

-2. To use Babel with Webpack, all what's lest to do is to add the following snippet to your `webpack.config.js`:
+2. To use Babel with Webpack, all what's left to do is to add the following snippet to your `webpack.config.js`:

 ```js